-Last Updated on July 13, 2025 by Mat Diekhake
+Last Updated on May 26, 2026 by Mat Diekhake

-LeBron James Here’s a detailed profile of basketballer LeBron James:
+Lebron James Here’s a detailed profile of basketballer LeBron James:

 • Full Name: LeBron Raymone James